06

 LittleSnapper

-First up we have Little Snapper by developers RealMac Software, and it has a few interesting features that take us over and above what we get with the standard, built in, OS X tool.
+First up we have Little Snapper by developers RealMac Software, and it has a few interesting features that take us over and above what we get with the standard, built-in, OS X tool.
 For example, Little Snapper has what is actually quite a common feature amongst paid screenshot applications, which allows you to take snippets from web pages, rather than the entire browser as a whole.

 Sometimes when taking screenshots, you’ll need to hide sensitive data, therefore Little Snapper includes tools for blurring and cropping those areas, such as addresses, phone numbers or even financial information that might be within the screenshot you’re about to post online.